Sacroilliac Joint Dysfunction

 There are many different terms for sacroiliac joint problems, including SI joint dysfunction, SI joint syndrome, SI joint strain, and SI joint inflammation.
 Each of these terms refers to a condition that causes pain in the SI joints from a variety of causes.

-The most common symptoms from SI joint dysfunction are low back and buttock pain.
-The pain may affect one side or both SI joints.
-The pain can radiate down the leg all the way to the foot and may be confused with a herniated disc in the lumbar spine.
-The pain may radiate into the groin area.
+The most common symptoms from SI joint dysfunction are low back and buttock pain, which may affect one side or both SI joints.
+The pain can radiate down the leg all the way to the foot or may radiate into the groin area.
 People often feel muscle spasm in one or both of their buttocks muscles.

 Problems with the SI joint may make sitting difficult.
 Pain in one SI joint may cause a person to sit with that buttock tilted up.
 It is usually uncomfortable to sit flat in a chair.